Denzel Valentine: National team career

 Valentine was a member of USA Basketball's senior men's national team at the 2015 Pan American Games which was held in Toronto, Ontario, Canada.
-The U.S. team captured the tournament's bronze medal, with a 3–2 record The following year, Valentine joined the USA Basketball Select Team to train against the 2016 Rio Olympic team.
+The U.S. team captured the tournament's bronze medal, with a 3–2 record.
+The following year, Valentine joined the USA Basketball Select Team to train against the 2016 Rio Olympic team.

 Personal life

 Valentine is the son of Carlton and Kathy Valentine.
 His older brother, Drew, played collegiate basketball for Oakland University, and is now the head coach at Loyola University in Chicago.
-Valentine considers fellow NBA player and Michigan State alumni Draymond Green "like a big brother".
+Valentine considers fellow NBA player and Michigan State alumnus Draymond Green "like a big brother".

 On April 7, 2016, Valentine and his coach at Michigan State, Tom Izzo, were featured as guests on Dancing With the Stars where they learned from Artem Chigvintsev and Edyta Sliwinska.

 Valentine is also a rapper who released his first album in February 2021.